 Whether your own cat is an outdoor cat, or you have noticed cats roaming your neighborhood that may be strays, it’s important to take extra care during the cold winter months to ensure they stay safe and healthy.
 Maryland winters often bring harsh temperatures, snow, and ice, which are unfavorable conditions for many outdoor cats.
 Here are some tips for caring for cats who live or spend time outdoors this winter:

-- Make a feeding station.
-If your outdoor cat eats meals outdoors, or you want to care for outdoor strays in your area, it’s important to provide a covered place for them to eat and drink.
+If your outdoor cat eats meals outdoors, or you want to care for outdoor stray cats in your area, it’s important to provide a covered place for them to eat and drink.
 Unexpected snowfall or ice can quickly compromise their bowls, making it difficult or impossible for them to reach their food.
 If you don’t already have a covered area where you can feed your outdoor cat, make a small, covered feeding station to ensure the cats will be able to enjoy their meals as easily as possible.

 If the weather forecast calls for a major snowstorm, be sure to make appropriate preparations so that your outdoor cat or neighborhood stray(s) will stay safe.
 Leave out extra food and water, in case you are unable to return daily to replenish them during the storm.
 Insulate shelters to keep outdoor cats warm and dry during the storm and if possible, ensure their path to the shelter is always clear.

 Avoid using harmful winter products

 Many homeowners use salt and other chemical melting products to combat or remove ice and snow during the winter time.
 However, these products can be dangerous to cats and even lethal if they ingest the chemicals from puddles of melted snow or from licking them off their paws.
 Antifreeze is also poisonous to cats and other animals, so avoid using it at all costs.